Midlands Science is managed by a voluntary board of directors who have a wide range of experience in industry, education

 Aisling is a lecturer in Mathematics Education, in the School of STEM Education, Innovation and Global Studies at DCU.
 Her research interests encompass the complexities for teachers in facilitating meaningful mathematical thinking for all children, and also the perspective on mathematics held by teachers, children and others.
 Aisling encourages people to see both how enjoyable solving challenging problems can be, and how purposeful maths is in many areas of life.

-Dr. Helena Bonner works in the department of Physiology and Medical Physics and in the Centre for Systems Medicine in RCSI and is involved in various STEM projects, including ‘Mini Science’.
+Helena works in the department of Physiology and Medical Physics and in the Centre for Systems Medicine in RCSI and is involved in various STEM projects, including ‘Mini Science’.
 She hosts various seminars and laboratory tours in RCSI to TY and 5th year students.
 She also visits various secondary schools throughout the school term to talk about the different careers available to STEM graduates, and the ample opportunities that are available in the different STEM sectors.

-Anne Naughton is a Business and management professional, certified in Project Management with 10 years’ experience in business development, project planning, implementation and execution within the Third Level Education Sector.
+Anne is a Business and management professional, certified in Project Management with 10 years’ experience in business development, project planning, implementation and execution within the Third Level Education Sector.
 Anne is currently working as a Project Officer for Technological University of the Shannon, Midlands Midwest, which will aid in building a more complete picture of regional and national skills needs and contributing towards a more robust national response in future.